tattersoftware/codeigniter4-workflows/README.md

 ## Action permissions

 You may limit access to individual Actions using the `role` attribute of its definition.
-By default the "user" `role` is available to everyone.
+By default an empty `role` is available to everyone.
 Actions will use the `UserEntity` with `HasPermission` interface to test for allowed users.

 ## Logging